World Chess Championship 1957

-The 1957 World Chess Championship was played between Mikhail Botvinnik and Vasily Smyslov in Moscow from March 5 to April 27, 1957.
+A World Chess Championship was played between Mikhail Botvinnik and Vasily Smyslov in Moscow from March 5 to April 27, 1957.
 Botvinnik had been World Champion since 1948, while Smyslov earned the right to challenge by winning the 1956 Candidates tournament.
 This was the second World Championship match between the pair, after the drawn 1954 match.

 Smyslov won the match and became the seventh World Chess Champion.
 However he lost the title in the 1958 rematch.

 1955 Interzonal tournament

-An interzonal tournament was held in Göteborg, Sweden, in August and September 1955.
+An interzonal tournament was held in Gothenburg, Sweden, in August and September 1955.
 The top nine finishers qualified for the Candidates Tournament.